-One or more of the rotors installed with excessive runout.
-Generic specification being used by domestic OEMs is .002”.
+The problem occurs when one or more of the rotors installed have excessive runout.
+Generic specification being used by domestic OEMs is .002″.
 Excessive runout causes disc thickness variation (DTV) over time.
 The average for most vehicles is 3,000 to 6,000 miles.
 This number can vary up or down based on the variables involved.

-Rust on the hub’s mating surface is a leading cause of runout.
-The rust can form to a point where it actually pushes the rotor away from the hub even with the wheel bolted on (See Figure 28.1).
+Rust on hub’s mating surface is a leading cause of runout.
+The rust can from to a point where it actually pushes the rotor away from the hub even with the wheel bolted on (See image above).
 This process has been termed “jacking”.
 It works much the same way as a tree root under a side walk.
 There are tremendous forces involved as the rust “grows” between the rotor and hub.

-2. Finish the process by using the tool shown in Figure 28.2 to clean the area around the studs.
+2. Finish the process by using the tool shown in the first image below to clean the area around the studs.
 This tool fits over the wheel stud to allow easy cleaning of the hard to reach area of the hub.
-Figure 28.3 shows the finished result.
+The second image shown the finished result.

-The hub shown in Figure 28.4 will not be able to be cleaned effectively using the steps outlined above.
-The end result would look something like Figure 28.5.
+The hub shown in the first image below will not be able to be cleaned effectively using the steps outlined above.
+The end result would look something like the second image below.
 The OTC tool does NOT work on mild to heavy rust.
 It has a tendency to polish the rust instead of removing it.
-The most effective method is to use the steps below:
+The most effective method is to use the following steps.

 1. Abrasive blasting is the most effective method for rust removal.
 There is a specialized blast cabinet available that allows cleaning of the hub while it is still on the vehicle.
-The tool uses a drawstring boot to allow the unit to be used on the vehicle as shown in Figure 28.6.
+The tool uses a drawstring boot to allow the unit to be used on the vehicle as shown in the image below.

-2. Figure 28.7 shows the finished product.
-This is the same hub shown in Figure 28.4.
+2. The following image show what the final product should look like.
+This is the same hub as shown above.
 This hub will not be the source of rust induced runout.
-While there are other methods that can be used to clean rusty hubs the method described above are the most effective.
+While there are other methods that can be used to clean rusty hubs the method described above the most effective.
 Other methods can be time consuming, yield a lower quality job and may not result in all of the rust being removed.